 - 1 dry red chili

-- A pinch of hing (asafoetida-found in Indian stores)
+- 1 pinch of hing (asafoetida – found in Indian stores)

 - Grind everything in the blender or food processor.

-- Check for salt.
-If you want it hotter add 1 more green chili.
+- If you want the chutney hotter add 1 more green chili.